|

 well, hogs, grapes, cantaloupe, tomatoes, house, row of trees.

-from their home base in Three Oaks, Michigan.
-Warren was the manufacturer of corset stays
+Mexico from their home base in Three Oaks, Michigan.
+Warren was the manufacturer

 Photograph Collection, undated